emu-russia/breaks/BreakingNESWiki_DeepL/APU/core.md

 ![apu_core_rdy](/BreakingNESWiki/imgstore/apu/apu_core_rdy.jpg)

-There is another transistor next to the RDY input which is always open in the NTSC APU.
-TBD: Add about the PAL APU.
+Next to the RDY input there is another transistor, which in the NTSC APU is always open (RDY2=1).
+The PAL APU uses the /DBG signal (inversion of the signal from the external DBG terminal) instead of the constant RDY2 signal.

 ### /RES